 - Some US states are now banning travel to selected other states.

 - Fall is now expected to bring COVID-19 Round 2, a new seasonal flu, and a new H1N1 swine flu.
 There is still no national plan.

 - Our office has reopened on a voluntary basis, with a limit of 10 staff per day.
 We are strongly encouraged to continue to work from home.

-- Following my boss’s suggestion, I ordered an office chair today, as I suspect I may be working from home for a few more months yet.
+- Following my boss’s suggestion, I ordered an office chair today, as I expect to be working from home for a few more months yet.

 - COVID-19 cases are now rising in 36 states.
 We’re a steaming hot mess due to the inactions of this administration.